-- (45) a.
-Diese Studenten haben gestern alle protestiert these.NOM students have yesterday all.NOM protested 'These students all protested yesterday.' - b.
-Diese Bücher habe ich gestern alle gelesen these.ACC books have I yesterday all.ACC read 'I have read all of these books yesterday.' - c.
+- c.
 Diesen Studenten habe ich gestern allen geschmeichelt these.
 DAT students have I yesterday all.
 DAT flattered 'I have flattered all of these students yesterday.' - d.
 Dieser Gefallenen habe ich gestern aller gedacht These.GEN fallen.ones have I yesterday all.GEN commemorated 'I have commemorated all those who died in battle yesterday.'
 (Merchant 1996: 182)

 Finally, we see case sharing between PRO and its antecedent/controller in control constructions in many languages via so-called case-transmission (Landau 2008).
-Take the Ancient Greek example in (46) (similar examples can be found in Icelandic, Russian, Latin).
-Overt subjects of infinitives are typically assigned accusative case, but in (46) the embedded PRO subject is dative, matching that of the controller.
+Take the Ancient Greek example in (45) (similar examples can be found in Icelandic, Russian, Latin).
+Overt subjects of infinitives are typically assigned accusative case, but in (45) the embedded PRO subject is dative, matching that of the controller.
 Although PRO is null, we can see it has dative case via the agreeing embedded predicate.
 This is analyzed as the case being transmitted from the controller to PRO as in agreement based theories of control, or as an instance of case being assigned to a movement chain as in the movement theory of control (Hornstein 1999).

-(46) sumbouleuō soi PRO promumōi einai advise.1sg you.dat PRO.dat zealous.dat to.be 'I advised you to be zealous.'
-Quicoli 1982: 124 as cited in Landau 2008 main sticking point is while it is possible to give presuppositional semantics to φ -features, it is difficult to impossible to do the same for case features.
+(45) sumbouleuō soi PRO promumōi einai advise.1sg you.dat PRO.dat zealous.dat to.be 'I advised you to be zealous.'
+Quicoli 1982: 124 as cited in Landau 2008

 Given these facts, one could imagine an analysis of case-copying reflexives based around a theory of feature matching that is enforced via movement or an agreement like mechanism.
 A non-syntactic approach to feature matching, on the other hand does not fare as well.
-The
+The main sticking point is while it is possible to give presuppositional semantics to φ -features, it is difficult to impossible to do the same for case features.